natalia-czyzyk/natalia-czyzyk/README.md

 I'm looking to extend my skills and knowledge.

-Outside of work, I love cats 🐾, practicing yoga 🧘, and reading novels 📖 — with hopes of writing my own one day.
+Outside of work, I love cats, practicing yoga, and reading books with hopes of writing my own one day.